EDMdesigner/EDMDesigner-API-Example-PHP-Admin/README.md

 #### Parameters (in the route):
    * id {String} The id of the group.
 Note that it has to be a valid MongoDB _id.
 It's best if you use the values that you got when you listed your groups with the /json/groups/list route.

+####Answer:
+A group object:
+  - _id {String} MongoDB id of the group
+  - featureSwitch {Object} The features that available for users belong to this group.
+Please note that now it doesn't has any function, but later there will be a list of possible features which you can choose from.
+  - name {String} The name of the group

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

 ___

 ### Update one group